 Here are some of the most popular types of smoker fuels and the flavors associated with them:

-- Charcoal: Charcoal produces a distinct smoky flavor on a variety of meats, including chicken, pork, and beef.
+- Charcoal: Charcoal produces a distinct smoky flavor on various types of meat, including chicken, pork, and beef.
 The downside to charcoal is that it can be difficult to light as well as challenging to maintain a constant temperature.

 - Pellets: Wood pellets allow you to adjust and maintain your smoker’s temperature with ease.
 They also give your food a mild smoky flavor.
 A downside to wood pellet smokers is that they’re susceptible to premature wear and tear.